chetnashah/javawork/androidbasics/LiveData.md

 Any derived state from live data can be calculated using Transformations.

+These methods permit functional composition and delegation of LiveData instances.
+The transformations are calculated lazily, and **will run only when the returned LiveData is observed**.
+`Lifecycle behavior is propagated from the input sourceLiveData to the returned one`.

 e.g. formatted date, filtering based on selection, sum of values, last item etc.

 e.g.